eerimoq/simba/doc/user-guide/applications-packages-and-modules.rst

 -------

 A package is a container of modules.

-A package file tree can either be created manually or by using the tool :doc:`simba`.

 A package file tree **must** be organized as seen below.
 This is required by the build framework and `Simba` tools.